ZachyZhu/Crawl-and-Cluster--Tools-Project/README.md

   * `matplotlib.pyplot`

 #### Run instructions
-* You have to refresh the website https://streeteasy.com/for-sale/manhattan and add the new cookie into the code when you excute the code each time.
+* You have to refresh the website https://streeteasy.com/for-sale/manhattan and add the new cookie into the code when you execute the code each time.